arup-group/ansible-role-speckleserver/README.md

 Ensure you have Ansible set up on your machine appropriately and the role is unpacked in a directory listed in roles_path

-A playbook for setting up with nginx is provided (`speckleserver-with-nginx-playbook.yml)` is provided.
+A playbook for setting up with nginx is provided [speckleserver-with-nginx-playbook.yml](speckleserver-with-nginx-playbook.yml).

 Copy this to a new file eg. site-speckle.yml; tune the vars as required.